humdrum-tools/humdrum-documentation/guide/ch36/index.md

 masked.

 The Humdrum **mask** command implements a common masking algorithm.
-It accepts as input any `**spect` data, and for each sonority modifies the spectrum so that masked frequencies are attenuated accordingly.
+It accepts as input any <span class="rep">spect</span> data, and for each sonority modifies the spectrum so that masked frequencies are attenuated accordingly.
 So-called "forward" and "backward" masking are not taken into account in this utlity.
 No options are provided, and the command is